masak/alma/documentation/README.md

 * Since each module decides exactly what to export to the outside world, a module boundary also confers a means of _encapsulation_ and _information hiding_.
-Some aspects of a module can be "public", others private and internal.
+Some aspects of a module can be exported to the outside;, the ones that aren't are completely private and internal.

 * The same module can be used in multiple places in a code base, or in several different programs.
 This _re-use_ is often preferable to manually copying